jhuckaby/simplebot/README.md

 * ROLL - Roll dice for use in Roll Playing Games, such as Dungeons & Dragons.
 * HASH - Generate MD5 hash of string, or a random source.
 * PICK - Pick a random user from the channel, and notify them.
+* 8BALL - Ask the magic 8-ball a question.
 * TIME - Emits the current date/time in the user's local timezone (if known).
 * ALARM - Sets single or repeating alarms which alert the user at the proper date/time.
 * COUNTDOWN - Countdown to a particular time, date or next calendar event.